Refund Policy

 1) What information do we collect and how do we use it?

-Through our trading entities Planned Cover, Focus Underwriting & Tasman Underwriting, and Informed by Planned Cover, we review your insurance requirements and we request the information we need to advise you about your insurance needs and management of your risks.
-This can include a broad range of information including your name, address, contact details and age.
-Some of the personal information we collect may be sensitive information, including health and wellbeing information.
-We only collect sensitive information when it is reasonably necessary for our functions and activities, and you have given express consent, or the collection is otherwise permitted under the Privacy Act.
+Some personal information we collect may be sensitive, including health and wellbeing information.
+We only collect sensitive information when it is reasonably necessary for our functions and activities and you have given express consent, or where collection is otherwise permitted under the Privacy Act.
 Sensitive information is handled with enhanced security controls and access restrictions.

 Planned Cover may use your personal information to provide you with information about products, services, events or updates that may be relevant to you.
+Where permitted by law, recipients to whom we disclose your information may also use it to identify and inform you about products or services that may be of interest to you.

 2) What if you don’t provide some information to us?